 Bordered by the opulent mansions and estates of Beverly Hills, Brentwood, and Bel-Air (Los Angeles' Platinum Triangle), Westwood Village combines Hollywood glitz with the natural Californian beauty of oak trees, holly bushes, palms, ferns, and a proximity to the ocean.
 Clay roofs, decorative Spanish tiles, paseos, fountains, and open-air courtyards- complementing the Italian Romanesque architecture of neighboring UCLA-create a picturesque scene.
 The area is also home to the seven-acre Mildred E Mathias Botanical Garden.

-Year-round sunshine and creative freedom combined with the charm of West Beverly Hills' tree-lined streets make the area a magnet for a dynamic mix of creatives, celebrities, students, engineers, directors, Noble Prize winners from UCLA, and up-and-comers of all kinds.
+Year-round sunshine and creative freedom combined with the charm of Westwood Village' tree-lined streets make the area a magnet for a dynamic mix of creatives, celebrities, students, engineers, directors, Noble Prize winners from UCLA, and up-and-comers of all kinds.
 In picture-perfect 80-degree weather, they meet in the village to pick up organic fruits and vegetables from the outdoor market while live musicians provide the soundtrack.
 Numerous nearby museums and annual festivals-including music, book, and film events-provide endless opportunities for cultural and intellectual enrichment.
 Lounges and neighborhood bars, along with lush parks and gardens, provide restful daytime spaces to socialize and hold high-profile meetings.
 At night these venues transform to host premiers and parties, infusing the area with an intoxicating energy.